mmichon/esp-cat-toy/README.md

-# wiggletron3000
+# ESP8266-based Cat Toy

-ESP8266-based cat toy for lazy people.
-Powers a web server that controls a servo motor in several modes.
-Mount a feather wand like [this one](http://www.amazon.com/Luxury-Feather-Wand-Additional-Refills/dp/B00EPGZQNQ/ref=sr_1_1?ie=UTF8&qid=1455842061&sr=8-1&keywords=cat+toy+feather), a scrunchy ball at the end of monofiliment line, or whatever your cat likes, to the servo motor and your cat will go nuts.
-Put a webcam in front of it for added fun while at the DMV.
+Features:
+* Servo-controlled random motion, entertaining your pet for hours
+* Web app allowing you to control the toy manually
+* Automatic motion-sensing engagement via HCSR501 passive infrared sensor
+* IFTTT notifications with play duration
+* On/off switch

 Client-side code in jQuery and Bootstrap.
 Server-side code in LUA.
 Feel free to rip off the general web server and servo control code for you own projects.

+## Serving suggestion
+Mount a feather wand like [this one](http://www.amazon.com/Luxury-Feather-Wand-Additional-Refills/dp/B00EPGZQNQ/ref=sr_1_1?ie=UTF8&qid=1455842061&sr=8-1&keywords=cat+toy+feather), a scrunchy ball at the end of monofiliment line, or whatever your cat likes, to the servo motor and your cat will go nuts.
+Put a webcam in front of it for added fun while at the DMV.

 ![Web App](http://i.imgur.com/UHqjlm4.png)